-For dogs, there are usually two basic reasons for getting car sickness, either true motion sickness that comes from inner ear balance or from some type of car-related or traveling anxiety.
-It is suggested that some dogs who have motion sickness are triggered by an absence of early handling by people.
+There are two common reasons for a dog's car sickness: (1) true motion sickness related to inner or middle ear infections such as vestibular disease, or (2) some type of travel or car anxiety.
+It has also been suggested that some dogs who have motion sickness are triggered by an absence of early handling by people.

 Signs of Dog Car Sickness

-Don’t feed your dog treats prior to a car trip, this will only make your dog’s stomach queasy and more likely to get sick on your ride.
-When you take your dog out for a spin, be sure to be on the lookout for other signs and symptoms of car sickness such as:
+When you take your dog out for a spin in a car, be sure to be on the lookout for signs and symptoms of dog's car sickness such as: